50+ Sales Training Topics: The Essential Checklist

 Sales Training Topics

-Chuck Cohn neatly outlines differences between B2B and B2C sales in his Forbes post.
+Chuck Cohn neatly outlines the differences between B2B and B2C sales in his Forbes post.
 B2B sales pursuits involve a longer decision process, more stakeholders, lengthier relationships, a smaller lead pool, and a different type of product knowledge than B2C pursuits.

 These differences necessitate training tailored to each type of sales pursuit, so we’ve compiled a B2B and a B2C checklist.
 Use the appropriate checklist to help you answer the question: Where do my sales professionals need to build their skills?